CrypticSignal/video-quality-metrics/README.md

-# What does this program do?
+# What can this program do?
+There are two main things that this program can do:

+**Option 1:**

+You already have a transcoded and original video, and you want to calculate the quality of the transcoded video using the VMAF and (optionally) the SSIM and PSNR metrics.
+The data is saved in a file named **Table.txt**, and a graph is also created which shows the variation of the VMAF/SSIM/PSNR throughout the video.
+The graph is saved as a PNG file.

+Example: `python quality-metrics.py -ovp original.mp4 -tvp transcoded.mp4 -ssim -psnr`

+*(VMAF is calculated by default unless the `-dqs` argument is specified).*

+**Option 2:**

-This command line program encodes a video file (using the x264 or x265 encoder) with every specified preset without having to manually start a new encode with each preset.
-Also, for every preset that the video was encoded with, the following data is presented in a table and saved as a file named "Table.txt":
+Transcode a video file (using the x264 or x265 encoder) and calculate the quality of the transcoded video file(s).
+This is useful if you want to compare the quality achieved with the various presets that are available with x264 and x265 (check out the "Choose a preset and tune" section [here](https://trac.ffmpeg.org/wiki/Encode/H.264#FAQ)).
+This program will automatically transcode the original video with every preset that you specify (using the `-p` argument)  without having to manually start a new encode with each preset.
+Also, for each preset that the video was encoded with, the following data is presented in a table and saved in a file named **Table.txt**:
 1. Time taken to encode the video (in seconds)
 2. Resulting filesize (MB)
 3. Filesize compared to the original (as a percentage)
-4. Structural Similarity Index (SSIM)
+4. [Optional] Structural Similarity Index (SSIM)
-5. Peak Signal-to-Noise-Ratio (PSNR)
+5. [Optional] Peak Signal-to-Noise-Ratio (PSNR)
 6. [Video Multimethod Assessment Fusion (VMAF)](https://github.com/Netflix/vmaf) - a perceptual video quality assessment algorithm developed by Netflix.

-- In addition to the above, a graph is created for each preset that the video was encoded with, showing the variation of the SSIM, PSNR and VMAF throughout the encoded video.
-[Here's](example-graph.png) an example of the graph that is created.
+**In addition to the above, a graph is created for each preset that the video was encoded with, showing the variation of the SSIM, PSNR and VMAF throughout the encoded video.
+[Here's](example-graph.png) an example of the graph that is created.**

+Example: `python quality-metrics.py -ovp original.mp4 -e x264 -p medium fast faster veryfast -ssim -psnr`

+*(VMAF is calculated by default unless the `-dqs` argument is specified).*

-# Options:
+# Option 2 features:
 - Choose whether you want the x264 (H.264/AVC) or x265 (H.265/HEVC) encoder to be used.
-- Choose the CRF value to be used.
+- Choose the CRF value to be used with the `-crf` argument.
+Default: 23
-- You can choose whether you want the whole video to be encoded or just a certain amount of seconds.
+- You can choose whether you want the whole video to be encoded or just a certain amount of seconds (using the `-t` argument).

 # Usage:
 ```
 Arguments in square brackets are optional:
-usage: python compare-presets.py [-h] -f VIDEO_PATH [-e {libx264,libx265}] [-crf CRF_VALUE] [-t ENCODING_TIME] -p presets
+usage: compare-presets.py [-h] -ovp ORIGINAL_VIDEO_PATH [-e {libx264,libx265}] [-crf CRF_VALUE] [-t ENCODING_TIME]
-                          [presets ...] [-pm] [-dp DECIMAL_PLACES] [-dqs]
+                          [-p presets [presets ...]] [-pm] [-dp DECIMAL_PLACES] [-ssim] [-psnr] [-dqs] [-ntm]
+                          [-tvp TRANSCODED_VIDEO_PATH]

 If there is a space in the path, it must be surrounded with double quotes.
 Example:
-python compare-presets.py -f "C:/Users/H/Desktop/my file.mp4" -p veryfast superfast
+python compare-presets.py -ovp "C:/Users/H/Desktop/my file.mp4" -p veryfast superfast

 optional arguments:
   -h, --help            show this help message and exit
-  -f VIDEO_PATH, --video-path VIDEO_PATH
+  -ovp ORIGINAL_VIDEO_PATH, --original-video-path ORIGINAL_VIDEO_PATH
                         Enter the path of the video.
 A relative or absolute path can be specified.If the path contains a space, it must be surrounded in double quotes.
-                        Example: -f "C:/Users/H/Desktop/my file.mp4"
+                        Example: -ovp "C:/Users/H/Desktop/file 1.mp4"
   -e {libx264,libx265}, --video-encoder {libx264,libx265}
                         Specify the encoder to use.
 Must enter libx264 or libx265.
 Default: libx264
                         Example: -e libx265